 Antibody to the Respiratory Syncytial Virus-F (RSV-F) protein.
-Phase 3 clinical study in RSV initiated in the second quarter of 2015.
+In Phase 3 clinical development for prevention of RSV infection.

-Evinacumab (REGN1500)^{}
+Evinacumab (REGN1500)\

 Antibody to Angptl-3.
-Phase 2 clinical study for the treatment of dyslipidemia in homozygous familial hypercholesterolemia initiated in the first quarter of 2015.
-Partial clinical hold that excluded women of childbearing potential was lifted by the FDA in the third quarter of 2015.
+In Phase 2 clinical development for the treatment of homozygous familial hypercholesterolemia (HoFH) and severe forms of hyperlipidemia.
+FDA granted orphan drug designation for the treatment of HoFH.